-What clicks in your mind when ‘social media’ words strike on you mind?
+What clicks in your mind when ‘social media’ words strike on your mind?
 Facebook, Twitter, Instagram, LinkedIn, Pinterest, YouTube?

-These are all computer applications that allow people to create and share information, ideas, pictures and videos on the internet.
-They also allow for people to communicate directly with one another immediately.
+These are all computer applications that allow people to create and share information, ideas, pictures, and videos on the internet.
+They also allow people to communicate directly with one another immediately.

 Of course, there is an ugly side of social media.
-We have to be careful what we post, there may be unfortunate consequences.
-Don’t share the super private messages, pictures and relationship matters.
+We have to be careful about what we post; there may be unfortunate consequences.
+Don’t share the super private messages, pictures, and related matters.
 Be aware of cybercrime laws of the country and protect yourself because your single post or message may take you inside the prison.